skip to main content

 What role do State DOTs, MPOs, and public transportation providers play in incorporating housing considerations into transportation planning?

-Coordination among different agencies involved in housing and transportation planning processes enables comprehensive solutions for equitable, vibrant, and connected communities.
+Coordination among different agencies involved in housing and transportation planning processes enables comprehensive solutions for vibrant and connected communities.
 This can occur at the State, regional, and local levels.

 State and Regional